With kits arriving, all residents, staff of Dubuque nursing home to be tested for COVID-19

-Collection kits are expected to be received today that will allow for the COVID-19 testing of all staff and residents of a Dubuque nursing home.
+Collection kits were expected Monday that will allow for the COVID-19 testing of all staff and residents of a Dubuque nursing home.

 The testing will be conducted at Dubuque County-owned Sunnycrest Manor.
-The county announced Friday that it had learned that a staff member with "no direct resident contact" had the coronavirus.
-That person had last been at the facility last Tuesday.
+The county announced Friday that it had learned that a staff member with “no direct resident contact” had the coronavirus.
+That person had last been at the facility on June 2.

 Members of the Dubuque County Board of Health questioned having to learn of the positive case from a press release issued several hours after the result was received Friday.